dubhe0215/katex_flutter/README.md

   displayDelimiter = '\$\$',   // The delimiter to be used for Display (centered, "important") LaTeX color = Colors.black,        // Background color background = Colors.white,   // Text color
-  inheritWidth = true);        // Whether to use the parent's width or only the minimum required by the equation
+  inheritWidth = true,         // Whether to use the parent's width or only the  minimum required by the equation onError);                    // Function(String errorMessage) to be executed on Error.
+Useful for dependency warnings on Desktop.
 ```

 ## Use this package as a library